garrandall/popular-music-data/tracks/ain-t-that-loving-you--for-more-reasons-than-one--isaac-hayes-david-porter.md

 That could satisfy you, that could satisfy
 I love to satisfy you, I love you, baby

-Ohh, baby, ohh, baby, I love you baby
+Ohh, baby, oh, baby, I love you baby
 For more reasons than one
 You're the one, you're the one